Revised January 2025

 ARTICLE III.
 MEMBERSHIP

-1. Membership Classes and Qualifications.
-The membership of the Association shall consist of Full Members, Life Members, Associate Members and Student Members.
+The membership of the Association shall consist of the following: Full Members, Life Members, Associate Members, Student Members, and Affiliate Members.

-A Full member must hold a graduate degree with major emphasis in speech-language pathology, audiology, and/or speech, language or hearing science, or, hold a graduate degree and present evidence of active research, interest and performance in the field of human communication.
-An individual who met the qualifications for full member status under the previous LSHA by-laws (December 2004) may continue to hold full member status in the Association.
-[Amended June 1, 2005]
+Full Member: Individuals must hold 1) a graduate degree with major emphasis in speech-language pathology, audiology, and/or speech, language or hearing science, or 2) a graduate degree and present evidence of active research, interest and performance in the field of human communication.

-A Life member shall be a member who has attained the age of 65 and who has held that membership for ten consecutive years prior to age 65.
-Such a member may apply for and automatically receive Life Membership with all privileges previously accorded that membership class without payment of annual dues.
+Life member: Individuals who have attained the age of 65 and who have held Full Member or Associate Member status for 10 consecutive years prior to the age of 65.
+Additionally, any Past President of the Association shall qualify for Life Membership.
+Such members may apply for and would be eligible to receive Life Membership upon written request via email to office@lsha.org.
+Privileges previously accorded to that membership class without payment of annual dues shall continue thereafter.

-A Student Member shall be one who presents evidence of current full-time matriculation in a graduate or undergraduate program in speech-language pathology, audiology, or speech and hearing science, and who is not eligible for Full membership or opts to waive benefits of full membership (including voting and office holding privileges) while undergoing full-time graduate studies in communication services and disorders.
-[Amended August 19, 2011]
+Student Member: Those individuals who present evidence of current full-time matriculation in a graduate or undergraduate program by using their university-affiliated email address, in the field of speech-language pathology, audiology, or speech and hearing science, and who is not eligible for Full Membership or opts to waive benefits of full membership (including voting and office holding privileges) while undergoing full-time graduate studies.

-2. Application for Membership.
-All applicants for membership must complete and sign the application form provided by the Association and submit the application, along with the current required fees for membership in the Association to the principal office of the Association.
+All applicants for membership must complete the application form provided online by the Association and submit the application, along with the current required fees for membership to the Association.
+The application will be reviewed and accepted if the applicant meets all criteria, and individuals shall be notified if there are revisions to be made to their application.
+Student membership applications must include a university-affiliated email address.

 The right to introduce motions at the Annual Business Meeting of the Association, to nominate, to vote, to serve on committees or on the Board of Directors and to hold office shall be limited to Full Members and Life Members who previously held Full Membership.